J4S0Nc/Useful.Utilities/Useful.Utilities.md

 Returns: Scalar result as integer or -1

-#### Database.ExecuteStoredProc(System.String,System.String)
+#### Useful.Utilities.Database.ExecuteStoredProc(System.String,System.String)

 Executes a stored procedure as a non query

 | Parameter | Description |